 It is evident that the changes that have taken place in the past five years under the then new leadership of the school have made a significant impact.
-It will be interesting to see what impact the new leadership has on CIS - a long established, and a traditional school in many ways.
+It will be interesting to see the further impact of the new leadership has on CIS - a long established, and a traditional school in many ways.
 If the focus on technology is anything to go by, CIS may be moving more quickly to a more modernised style of pedagogy.
-Reactions from students, parents and the KHDA inspectors should make interesting reading at the end of the 2018-19 academic year.

 Tuition fees for the school are very affordable for a school following a UK curriculum, ranging from AED 22,000 per annum for FS grades, AED 25,000 to AED 27,000 for Primary and AED 30,000 to AED 34,000 for Years 7-13 (depending on Year group).